siemens/tstomp/README.md

 		public setWriteSocketFile {status}
 			set to enable logging. tStomp log is written in tStomp.log . if nothing is set logging is disabled
 ```
-Unit Tests are found in tStomp.tcl.test .
+Integration Tests are found in tStomp.tcl.test .

 # History
+*  Version 0.7 2015-03-29:
+	 * implementation of server initiated heart beats for upcomming Stomp 1.2 specification
 *  Version 0.6 2014-03-05:
      * add support for additional headers (connect, subscribe, unsubscribe)
      * test for durable subscription